ktbh4jc/tucows-alt/design.md

 # Design work

 > Note: The diagrams below will render in github, but they will be missing the icons.
+In order to render them in VS Code with the icons, install the `Markdown Preview Mermaid Support` extension

 ## General Approach
 I generally like to start with requirements before picking technologies so that I can avoid unnecessarily coding myself into a corner.